-- 20.8.1 Where an individual, corporate entity or partnership makes a request to establish a facility by telephone, internet, or written communication, the law firm must verify, in accordance with the FTRR, the identify of that individual, corporate entity or partnership for whom the facility is being established. - 20.8.2 Nothwithstanding paragraph 20.8.1 above, the law firm may rely on the verification of the identity of the individual, corporate entity or partnership in accordance with regulation 9 of the FTRR.
+Where an individual, corporate entity or partnership makes a request to establish a facility by telephone, internet, or written communication, the accounting firm must verify, in accordance with the FTRR, the identify of that individual, corporate entity or partnership for whom the facility is being established.

+20.8.2 Nothwithstanding para.
+20.8.1 above, the accounting firm may rely on the verification of the identity of the individual, corporate entity or partnership in accordance with regulation 9 of the FTRR.

-20.9 Continued verification of accounts
+20.9 Continued Verification of accounts